-- (2) If the existing home median for the area exceeds the new home median, the new home median is raised to the existing home median. - (3) This is multiplied times 0.95 to create the 1-unit purchase price limit - (4) The 2-unit, 3-unit, and 4-unit limits are a function of the 1-unit limit.
-Based on FHA standard practice, the following multipliers are used for 2-, 3-, and 4-unit properties: 1.28, 1.55, and 1.92 times the 1-unit limit respectively.
+- (2) If the existing home median for the area exceeds the new home median, the new home median is raised to the existing home median. - (3) This is multiplied times 0.95 to create the 1-unit purchase price limit. - (4) The 2-unit, 3-unit, and 4-unit limits are a function of the 1-unit limit.
+Based on FHA standard practice, the following multipliers are used for 2-, 3-, and 4-unit properties: 1.28, 1.55, and 1.92 times the 1-unit limit respectively. - (5) If a county within a metropolitan area has a higher calculated HOME Limit than the amount calculated for the metropolitan area, the county HOME Limit is used.